marccanby/linguiphyr/README.md

 If you have any questions or feedback regarding LinguiPhyR, or encounter a bug, please create an issue, or send an email to marc.canby@gmail.com!

 We also welcome code contributions from the community.
 Please adhere to the following guidelines:
-* If you would like to fix a bug raised by an issue, create a pull request with your proposed changes.
+* If you notice a bug you would like to fix, first raise an issue.
+Then, create a pull request with your proposed changes.
 * If you are interested in suggesting a new feature, first create an issue for others to discuss before proceeding with a pull request.